Search Console provides actionable reports, tools, and learning resources designed to get your content on Google Search.

 A list of URLs in your site that Google uses as starting locations to begin crawling a website.
 A sitemap is contained in one or more files stored on your website.

 The process of visiting URLs and analyzing the content and meaning of each page.
 This helps Google determine the best search results for a user’s query.

 Google tries to display all pages that it indexes in order to view the page as a user would.
 Rendering is the process of displaying the page with the images and layout to help Google analyze the meaning of the page.

 If your page violates one of Google’s quality guidelines, such as spammy content, it can be subject to a manual action, which will demote it in Google search results.

 Explicitly targeting your search results at users by language or country.
 This can be done using hreflang link tags or the country targeting setting in Search Console.

-How your page or app appears in search.
+How your page appears in search.